ja72/ja72.github.io/Rigid Body Dynamics.md

 where $\boldsymbol{c} = \boldsymbol{r}_C - \boldsymbol{r}_A$ is the location of the CM from the arbitrary point and $\mathbf{I}_A = \mathbf{I}_C - m\,[\boldsymbol{c}\times][\boldsymbol{c}\times]$ is the MMOI matrix at the arbitrary point

 The above is to be interpreted as spatial momentum (also known as the momentum wrench) equals a 6×6 mass matrix times the spatial motion (also known as the velocity twist).
-The mass
+The mass matrix is symmetric and contains cross terms due to the movement of the center of mass.

 ## Dynamics